kraigb/vs-product-guide/src/pages/Cross-Platform Server/aspnet.md

 [ASP.NET 5](http://www.asp.net/vnext) is an open source web framework for building modern web applications that can be developed and run on Windows, Linux and the Mac.
 It includes the MVC 6 framework, which now combines the features of MVC and Web API into a single web programming framework.
 With ASP.NET 5 you gain the following foundational improvements over earlier versions of ASP.NET:

 - Build and run cross-platform ASP.NET apps on Windows, Mac and Linux
-- Built on [.NET Core](netcore), which supports true side-by-side app versioning
+- Runs on [.NET Core](netcore) and Mono, in addition to .NET Framework 4.5.1 and later, including [.NET Framework 4.6](../../windows2015/windowsnetfx)
 - Single aligned web stack for Web UI and Web APIs
 - New tooling that simplifies modern Web development
 - Cloud-ready environment-based configuration